nosoop/SM-VGUICacheBuster/README.md

 From my testing, this workaround works most of the time, and no `<iframe>` element is required.
 However, it does induce a delay, and it seems to fail occasionally.

+## Extensions

+Extensions have been added where custom keys/values introduce new behavior that are handled with the plugin.

+* `x-vgui-width` and `x-vgui-height` communicate the popup size in CS:GO.

+See `include/vgui_motd_stocks.inc` to see how.

 ## Configuration